- WOOD BEE NESTS

-Wood bees are prevalent throughout the United States.
-Although there are different species, the most common is big and resembles a bumble bee.
+Wood bees are found throughout most all of the United States.
+Although we have many different species around the country, the most common is big and resembles a bumble bee.
 You may find it foraging around flowers, shrubs and under the eaves of buildings.
 This bee is unique from most because it will bore into wood to make its home.
-They are a nuisance and can cause damage to any wood on your property.
+They are a destructive nuisance and can cause damage to any wood on your property.
 They also bother homeowners by “attacking” them though they rarely sting.
-To keep your building free of wood bees, you must know their biology and habits.
+To keep your building free of wood bees, it all starts by having a basic understanding of their biology and habits.

-WOOD BEE NESTS
+WOOD BEE NESTS ^

 If you could “peer” inside a hole, the typical chamber would look like this.